MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 5 - Code Extension & Development.md

     }
     ```

-10.Add a new method getMiles() in the table
+10. Add a new method getMiles() in the table

     ```
     public static DDTFlyingMiles getMiles(DDTAirportCode _fromAirport, DDTAirportCode _toAirport)